Working Papers

 Abstract: This paper examines the effects of financial reporting quality on exports and imports.
 I begin by using survey data from executives to measure accounting quality and conduct country-sector-level analyses.
 I find that a one standard deviation increase in financial reporting quality in a country is associated with increases in manufacturing exports and imports of 3.6 percent and 4.5 percent, respectively.
 I then exploit a reporting regulation change in China and use administrative firm-level international trade data to conduct differences-in-differences and triple-difference analyses.
 These results show that treated firms export 15.3 percent more after the financial reporting reform.
 They also export to more countries and export more types of goods after the reform.
 Next, I provide evidence for potential mechanisms for these effects; specifically, improvements in financial reporting quality (i) facilitate communication among people of different cultures, (ii) decrease information asymmetry between trade partners, and (iii) help firms raise external capital.
 This paper extends understanding of the real economic effects of financial disclosure and provides a potential link between information transparency and global economic growth.

-Corporate Income Tax Rates and Household Consumption, with Henry Friedman
+Corporate Income Tax Rates and Household Consumption

 Abstract: We use staggered changes in U.S. state-level corporate income tax (CIT) rates to examine the effects of CIT on household consumption.
 Using household-level consumption data from Nielsen, we find that a one percentage point increase in CIT decreases household consumption by 0.8-0.9 percent.
 The effects of CIT are mainly driven by tax increases rather than rate reductions.
 When examining the types of consumption affected, we find that households adjust their consumption of short-term staples after the CIT increases.
 In addition, we show that dual-income households, white-collar workers, and ethnic minority families are more strongly affected by CIT rate changes than other households.
 Since household consumption is crucial for U.S. economic output and growth, our paper extends the understanding of the economic consequences and incidence of corporate taxes.
 Our results on heterogeneous effects of CIT rate changes across consumption categories and household types has policy implications for regulators considering CIT changes.